pratham-srivastava-07/pratham-srivastava-07/README.md

 - [**wallet-library-rust-cpp**](https://github.com/pratham-srivastava-07/wallet-library-rust-cpp) – A hybrid Rust and C++ wallet implementation supporting Ed25519 and Secp256k1 keypairs, message signing, and verification, designed to demonstrate cryptographic interoperability between the two languages.

 - [**Forge**](https://github.com/pratham-srivastava-07/Forge) – A Rust-powered CLI tool to scaffold, build, and manage C++ projects efficiently.
-It provides streamlined commands for template generation, dependency setup, and automated CMake integration.
+It provides streamlined commands for template generation, dependency setup, and automated CMake integration. (🔴 Testing)

 - [**Zephyr**](https://github.com/pratham-srivastava-07/Zephyr) – A Rust-based text search engine that indexes and ranks documents using TF-IDF.
 It builds an inverted index for quick keyword lookups and relevance-based ranking.